 Jack Black’s “School of Rock” teacher can get off the stage.
-As this spiky and irreverent docu shows, Paul Green is the real deal, a commanding, emotional, expletive-stuffed and vibrant force of nature who runs his Paul Green School of Rock Music like an amped-up Vince Lombardi.
+As the spiky and irreverent docu “Rock School” shows, Paul Green is the real deal, a commanding, emotional, expletive-stuffed and vibrant force of nature who runs his Philly-based Paul Green School of Rock Music like an amped-up Vince Lombardi.
 Irresistibly entertaining and full of unique character portraits of not only the unforgettable Green but of students from ages 9 to 17, this is a whole new take on going to class that will earn fans among critics and auds, boosted by distrib Newmarket Films’ marketing chops.